U.S. Embassy London, United Kingdom - LND

 Bring to your interview

-In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview:
+In addition to the documents listed on the Pre-Interview Checklist, DV applicants must bring these items to their visa interview:

-• Appointment information printed from the “Entrant Status Check” on the E-DV website.
+• Appointment information printed from the Entrant Status Check on the E-DV website.

 Review your DV Lottery entry

-Prior to your visa interview, we recommend that you review the data on your initial E-DV entry.
-On your initial E-DV application, you must have correctly entered your marital status.
-If you are legally married you must have listed your spouse, even if you are currently separated from him/her (unless your spouse is a U.S. citizen or Lawful Permanent Resident).
+1. On your first E-DV entry, you must have correctly entered your marital status.
+If you are legally married you must have listed your spouse, even if you are now separated from him or her.
+(Unless your spouse is a U.S. citizen or Lawful Permanent Resident.)

-Additionally, you must have listed ALL of your living children who are unmarried and under 21 years old.
-This includes your natural children, your spouse’s children, or children you have formally adopted in accordance with the laws of your country.
+2. Also, you must have listed ALL of your living children who are unmarried and under 21 years old.
+This includes your natural children, your spouse’s children or children you have formally adopted under the laws of your country.

-Failure to have listed an existing spouse or children at the time of your entry in the Diversity Visa lottery will result in the denial of your visa and visas for your family.
-Any fees paid to the U.S. government in support of your visa application(s) are nonrefundable.
-If you failed to include a child who had already been born, or a spouse to whom you were married when you entered the lottery, you should not proceed with the visa application.
+When you entered the lottery, if you failed to include a child who had already been born, or a spouse you were married to, you should not proceed with the visa application.
 You can review the eligibility requirements online.

 back to top